ramigs/nuxt-fauna-article/nuxt-fauna.md

 ### Fauna key

-The same way we did for the `fauna-seeder` app, let's create a Fauna key - this time with "Server" role, fetch data from the collection.
+The same way we did for the `fauna-seeder` app, let's create a new Fauna key - this time with "Server" role, fetch data from the collection.

 **PRINTSCREEN**